natashacmyers/cvsebikehire/readme.md

 ### Features Left to Implement
 * A regularly updated 'updates' section, that includes popular routes, local pubs and inspiring photograph sites.
 I would place this on the home page, as this feature would act as inspiration for users to book.
+* I would like the confirmation pop ups to ONLY appear when the form is filled in corectly.
+This will require JS though.

 ## Technologies Used
 * HTML5